vjardin/zephyr-picoprobe-hello/README.md

 A Zephyr OS application that runs on the Raspberry Pi Debug Probe hardware.
 It provides a Zephyr shell over USB CDC and can output "Bonjour" messages on the UART J2 connector.
-All five LEDs blink together once per second.
+Three LEDs blink on/off while two debug LEDs display a smooth breathing effect with adjustable brightness.

 ## Features